Ford's 'self-inflicted' recalls, warranty costs put automaker at competitive disadvantage

-"It just so happens, it's Ford's turn in the doghouse," Arnum said in June.
+"It just so happens, it's Ford's turn in the doghouse," Arnum said this month.
 "I hope they recover from it.
 I expect they will."

 Every year, automakers set aside a dollar amount for every car sold to budget for anticipated warranty repair costs, which include recalls.
 According to Warranty Week data, Ford towered over its competitors in per vehicle budgeting in 2021:

 - Ford was $1,041 — up from $940 in 2020

 - General Motors was $713, up from $498 in 2020

 - Hyundai was $651, down from $1,171 in 2020

 - Stellantis NV was $630, up from $576 in 2020.

 Meanwhile, Toyota fell from $423 to $401 in its fiscal year that ended March 31, 2022, and Honda plummeted by more than half from $782 to $347 during the same period, reported June 23.
 The other companies have a fiscal year that ends Dec.
 31.